Information for Students from Nigeria

 After the degree

-Nigerian students wishing to gain admission to the Nigerian Law School must also obtain a transcript, signed by the Registrar, and a completed Faculty Reference form, stamped and signed by the Dean of Law: these must be sent to the Nigerian Law School when you make your formal application.
+Nigerian students wishing to gain admission to the Nigerian Law School must also obtain a transcript, signed by the Registrar, and a completed Faculty Reference form, stamped and signed by the (Associate) Dean of Law: these must be sent to the Nigerian Law School when you make your formal application.